arcweave/arcweave-godot-plugin/README.md

 You can also create your own nodes and interact with the ArcweaveAsset.

 In order to update during runtime though, you would have to add the node `APIRequest.gd` inside your scene.
 This will insert an HTTPRequest node in your scene and you will be able to make requests.
-You can see how we implemented owr own [`ArcweaveNode.cs`](./addons/arcweave/Editor/ArcweaveNode.cs) and follow a similar pattern.
+You can see how we implemented owr own [`ArcweaveNode.cs`](./addons/arcweave/Editor/ArcweaveNode.cs) for C# or [`GodotSceneWithoutArcweaveNode.gd`](./GodotSceneWithoutArcweaveNode.gd) for GDScript and follow a similar pattern.

 ## Our Implementation